Skvare/civicrm-extension-plugin/README.md

   default path is `web/sites/default/civicrm/extensions/contrib`.
 * Extension also downloaded/refreshed when civicrm core installed or updated action happened through composer.
 * `composer_exit_on_extensions_patch_failure` is a boolean value, if set to true then composer will exit with error code if any patch fails to apply or failed to download the extension.
+* An existing extension directory is only removed after a new zip archive has been successfully downloaded, preventing data loss if the download fails.

 ### After installation and configuration:
 Run `composer list` command, this will show you